tsgates/arch-wiki-markdown/wiki/ATI.md

 /etc/mkinitcpio-zen.conf.
 These instructions are written for the default kernel (linux).

-Note: For AGP support, it may be necessary to add intel_agp, ali_agp, ati_agp, amd_agp, or amd64_agp) to appropriate .conf files in /etc/modules-load.d.
+Note:For AGP support, it may be necessary to add intel_agp, ali_agp, ati_agp, amd_agp, or amd64_agp to appropriate .conf files in /etc/modules-load.d.

 1. Remove all vga= options from the kernel line in the bootloader